Drew Droege: Other work

-Droege's Earwolf podcast, Glitter In The Garbage, was deemed "Brilliant and Lowbrow" by New York magazine's Approval Matrix.
+Droege's Earwolf podcast, Glitter in the Garbage, was deemed "Brilliant and Lowbrow" by New York magazine's Approval Matrix.

-As a writer, Droege has contributed to OUT magazine, Logo's New Now Next Awards, E!'s Fashion Police, and Funny Or Die's Billy On The Street.
+As a writer, Droege has contributed to OUT magazine, Logo's New Now Next Awards, E!'s Fashion Police, and Funny Or Die's Billy on the Street.

+Droege portrays Walt Disney in the short film Boop opposite Rose McGowan.

 Awards

 In 2010, Droege was given Outfest Film Festival's Special Programming Award For Emerging Talent.
 In 2011, he was named one of Out magazine's OUT 100.
 In 2012, LA Weekly cited Droege as one of Los Angeles' Top 10 Comedy Acts To Watch.
 In 2017, Droege won an Indie Series Award for Best Guest Actor (Comedy) for his performance as Dewey in the web series #Adulting.